 - Gluten Free Fettuccine noodles – I prefer Tinkyada

 The Tinkyada pasta is the best gluten free pasta I’ve come across, it tastes like traditional pasta and it’s not gritty and doesn’t get mushy.
 Or if you prefer the zucchini noodles, just spiralize them into ribbons, “sweat” them of their extra moisture, and then saute them until they are tender.
 When I make this dish I usually make both.

-*HERE‘s a step-by-step on how to spiralize zucchini noodles, see my Paleo Pesto Pasta recipe.
+For a step-by-step on how to spiralize zucchini noodles, see my Paleo Pesto Pasta recipe.

 For the sauce I used cashews to make it thick and creamy, then added non-dairy butter (ghee or or oil would also work), chicken broth, water, lemon juice, and some spices to make it rich and authentic tasting – you can’t tell at all that it’s not packed with heavy cream and cups of butter!

 Also, if you start blending the sauce and it seems runny don’t be alarmed.
 It will thicken up when you toss it with the hot noodles and turn out perfect.
 The first time I made this I heated the sauce up on the stove – bad move!!!
 When I did, it got CRAZY thick!
 I have yet to figure out why it it gets so thick when heated, but it does.
 So just toss it with the hot noodles and you’ll be good to go!